 Artificial Intelligence (AI) is one of the megatrends of this century and the largest disruption today for its pervasiveness in any industrial field for applications and needed services even though, conventional digital technologies continue to occupy a key role being further reinforced by AI and Machine Learning (ML).
 The peculiarities of the steel sector offer to AI opportunities in terms of e.g. flexibility, interoperability and adaptability of AI-based applications and modelling tasks, automatic and autonomous operations, increase of human operators’ capabilities, self-organization for complex tasks.
 On the other hand, the steel sector also faces big challenges connected, for example to the present difficult economic contingency, which affects long-term investments, and a generational turnover for the incoming decade.

 The ESTEP Focus Group Smart Factory are pleased to announce a two-days’ workshop on AI-4 Steel, which will take place from Wednesday 15 to Thursday 16 April 2026 in Leoben, Austria.
+An optional plant visit of the voestalpine Donawitz site will take place on 16 April in the afternoon.

 The event location: Live Congress, Hauptplatz 1, 8700 Leoben, Austria